Mental Health First Aid

 Learning to identify, understand and respond to the mental health needs of our friends and neighbors

-The Community Foundation of Tampa Bay, in partnership with Love IV Lawrence, St. Petersburg College and Humana, has launched the Mental Health First Aid Initiative to:
+The Community Foundation of Tampa Bay, in partnership with Love IV Lawrence, St. Petersburg College, Humana, and the Louis de la Parte Florida Mental Health Institute, has launched the Mental Health First Aid Initiative to:

 - Provide viable skills to address mental health challenges